osmandapp/web/main/docs/user/search/search-all.md

 </Tabs>

 You can find the required location on the map from the list of points that appear as you enter a query.

 - Start typing the name or address in the search bar.
 - As you type, the list displays the points closest to the query, in roughly this order:

-    - POIs Categories;
+    - POIs Categories
-    - Favorites, POIs, and Waypoints;
+    - Favorites, POIs, and Waypoints
-    - Tracks;
+    - Tracks
-    - Addresses;
+    - Addresses
-    - Maps to download.
+    - Maps to download

-### Search on the map
+### Search on the Map

 <Tabs groupId="operating-systems">